kamahen/advent-of-code-2022/README.md

 See also https://twitter.com/hakankj/status/1605505871332618240
 https://github.com/hakank/hakank/blob/master/advent-of-code-2022/21.pi

-This puzzle was also solved with Python 3.12, using the same input files:
+This puzzle was also solved with Python 3.12, using the same input files.
+It turned out that the "logic variable" trick wasn't needed, provided the arithmetic was done with a custom "eval" function (the `calc()` method); the builtin `eval()` could have been used but it would have required more work to set up.

 `python3 21.py`